CNES/cars/docs/source/usage.rst

         **Epipolar a priori**

-        The epipolar is usefull to accelerate the preliminary steps of the grid correction and the disparity range evaluation, particularly for the sensor_to_full_resolution_dsm pipeline.
+        The epipolar a priori is useful to accelerate the preliminary steps of the grid correction and the disparity range evaluation, particularly for the sensor_to_full_resolution_dsm pipeline.
         The epipolar_a_priori data dict is produced during low or full resolution dsm pipeline.
         However, the epipolar_a_priori should be not activated for the sensor_to_low_resolution_dsm.